anonyninez/LegionPlus/README.md

 Preview
 ```
-Alt + Left Click - move mouse to pivot camera around target
+Left Click - move mouse to pivot camera around target
-Alt + Right Click - move mouse to zoom in and out of the target
+Right Click - move mouse to zoom in and out of the target
-Alt + Middle Click - move mouse to pan camera
+Middle Click - move mouse to pan camera
 ```
 ---